vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/zkASM/some-examples.md

         $ => E          :MLOAD(arithRes1)
         E               :MSTORE(SP++)

-    Finally, the result of the addition gets placed into the register `E` and the corresponding value gets placed into the stack pointer location; moving it forward afterwise.
+    Finally, the result of the addition gets placed into the register `E` and the corresponding value gets placed into the stack pointer location, moving it forward afterwise.

-4. A bunch of checks are performed.
-It is first checked that after the operation the stack is not full and then that we do not run out of gas.
+4. Next, a bunch of checks are performed.
+First, it is checked that post-operation, the stack is not full and the next check that we are not running out of gas.

         1024 - SP       :JMPN(stackOverflow)
         GAS-3 => GAS    :JMPN(outOfGas)
                         :JMP(readCode)

-    Last but not least, there is an instruction indicating to move forward to the next intruction.
+    Lastly, there is an instruction indicating to move forward to the next instruction.